-During the Third-Party Verification (TPV) call, which was recorded and provided as evidence in the dispute, confirmed that she:
+During the Third-Party Verification (TPV) call, which was recorded and provided as evidence in the dispute, confirmed that he:

-- is part owner of - has authority to bind agreements for her organization; - has been provided with a copy of the signed agreement; - agreed to a price of \$5.89 for a term of five years; - has the right to cancel without penalty within 10 days.
+- is the owner of - has authority to bind agreements for his organization; - has been provided with a copy of the signed Agreement; - agreed to a price of \$5.89 per GJ for a term of three years; - may or may not save money in the Customer Choice program; and - has the right to cancel without penalty within 10 days.

-As the matter has not been resolved directly between the customer and the gas marketer, the BCUC has reviewed, investigated, and adjudicated the matter.
+As the matter has not been resolved directly between the Customer and the gas marketer, the BCUC has reviewed, investigated, and adjudicated the matter.